AndrewJBateman/ionic-angular-weatherapi/README.md

 ## Status & To-do list

 * Status: Working.
-Updated may 2021
-* To-do: Add to menu options - list of cities searched for etc.
+* To-do: Add to menu options - list of cities searched for etc. Convert to use Angular async pipe

 ## Inspiration